Hey everyone! It’s Angie from Knick of Time, here today to talk about my hoarding tendencies and and how that resulted in a cabinet door herb planter.

 The first order of business was to remove all the hardware and give it a good cleaning.

-I painted the cabinet door white with stain blocking paint, so I wouldn’t have to worry about the stains on the wood bleeding through.
+Stain blocking paint was used on the cabinet door.
+So I wouldn’t have to worry about the stains on the wood bleeding through.

-I spray painted the back plate I had removed and used scrapbook letters to add the word “herbs” to it. and reattached it where it had been before.
+I spray painted the back plate I had removed and used scrapbook letters to add the word “herbs” to it.
+Then reattached it where it had been before.

 Now I needed a planter for my herbs, and this old bread pan was just the right size.

-I screwed it into the cabinet door, putting a screw in each corner, so it wouldn’t sag with the weight of the dirt, then planted mint and rosemary in it.
+I screwed it into the cabinet door, putting a screw in each corner.
+This was so it wouldn’t sag with the weight of the dirt, then planted mint and rosemary in it.

 I added a hook to hang herbs to dry and D-ring hangers to the back, and it was done!